Caspar Castner

-The Reverend Caspar Castner (October 7, 1655– November 9, 1709) was a Jesuit missionary to the Qing Empire.
+The Reverend Caspar Castner (7 October 1655 – 9 November 1709) was a Jesuit missionary to the Qing Empire.

 Life

-Caspar Castner was born in Munich, Bavaria, on October 7, 1655.

-He entered the Society of Jesus ("Jesuits") on September 17, 1681, and studied theology at Ingolstadt.
+Caspar Castner was born in Munich, Bavaria, on 7 October 1655.
+He entered the Society of Jesus ("Jesuits") on 17 September 1681, and studied theology at Ingolstadt.
 He finished his studies there on 22 March 1694.
 For a short time, he taught logic at the gymnasium in Ratisbon.
-Afterwards, he devoted himself to the work of missions and sailed in 1696 for China at the head of a company of brother Jesuits from Portugal and Genoa.
+Afterward, he devoted himself to the work of missions and sailed in 1696 for China at the head of a company of brother Jesuits from Portugal and Genoa.

 In China, where he was known as Pang Jiabin, he laboured with great success on Shangchuan Island and in the city of Foshan, then a competitor of Guangzhou.
-In 1702 he went with Father François Noël to Lisbon and Rome in order, as representative of the bishops of Nanjing and Macao, to argue against the Bishop of Fujian's reopening of the Chinese Rites controversy.
-In 1706 he returned to China, bringing with him a number of missionaries.
+In 1702 he went with fellow missionary François Noël to Lisbon and Rome in order, as representative of the bishops of Nanjing and Macao, to argue against the Bishop of Fujian's reopening of the Chinese Rites controversy.
+In 1706, he returned to China, bringing with him a number of missionaries.

-He died in Beijing, China, on November 9, 1709.
+He died in Beijing, China, on 9 November 1709.
 He was buried in the Jesuits' Zhalan Cemetery in Beijing.